Quantum Algorithm for Simulating Molecular Vibrational Excitations: Applications

-The potential energy curve for stretching the external carbon atoms of butane is presented in Fig.~\ref{fig:buscan} and the optimized structures of butane at different stretching points are shown in Fig.~\ref{fig:bu}.
+The optimized structures of butane at different stretching points are shown in Fig.~\ref{fig:bu}.
 Increasing the distance between the terminal carbon atoms leads to a stretching of both external and internal C-C bonds.
 At a distance of 5.0 \AA, which corresponds to the maximum stretching force, the C-C bond lengths reach their maximum values.
 Further increasing the distance between the terminal carbon atoms leads to the formation of an ethylene molecule and two methyl radicals.
 Similarly, when the external force is applied gradually to the molecule and geometry relaxation is allowed during the stretching process, formation of the stable ethylene molecule favours the dissociation of the external C-C bonds.

-When the external force is applied instantaneously to the terminal carbons of butane, the molecule is vertically transformed to a FM-PES (cf. Fig.~\ref{fig:buscan}) and its vibrational modes get excited.
+The potential energy curve for stretching the external carbon atoms of butane is presented in Fig.~\ref{fig:buscanmarg}.
+When the external force is applied instantaneously to the terminal carbons of butane, the molecule is vertically transformed to a FM-PES and its vibrational modes get excited.
 We explore these excitations by investigating the marginal distributions of the vibrational quanta in two localized \cite{Jacob_2009} modes of butane that correspond to the stretching of the inner and outer C-C bonds after application of external forces with magnitudes up to 4.42 nN, which is about 0.75 of the critical force required to break the outer C-C bonds.
-The results are presented in Fig.~\ref{fig:bumarg}.
+The results are presented in Fig.~\ref{fig:buscanmarg}.
 When the magnitude of the external force is less than 3 nN, the vibrational excitations are very small, but the application of larger external forces lead to significant excitations in both inner and outer C-C bonds.
-More specifically, the localized mode that corresponds to the stretching of the inner C-C bond gets significantly excited when a force of 4.42 nN is applied (cf. Fig.~\ref{fig:bumarg}).
+More specifically, the localized mode that corresponds to the stretching of the inner C-C bond gets significantly excited when a force of 4.42 nN is applied (see Fig.~\ref{fig:buscanmarg}).
 This vibrational excitation helps with breaking the inner C-C bond which has a lower dissociation barriers at the FM-PES.
 This observation provides further evidence supporting the role of vibrational excitations in explaining the dissociation of the inner C-C bond in the sudden-force regime of butane mechanochemistry \cite{Rybkin_2017, Smalo_2014}.